MarkusG-DS/recommendation_engines_with_IBM_data/README.md

-# Recommendations Engines with IBM
+# Recommendation Engines with IBM

 This project was designed to analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles.